abaisero/gym-gridverse/docs/guides/visibility_functions.rst

 a dictionary-like object through which to register and retrieve visibility functions.
-Visibility functions are registered using the registry's :py:meth:`~gym_gridverse.envs.visibility_functions.VisibilityFunctionRegistry.register` method, which can be used as a decorator (see :ref:`Custom Visibility Functions`).
+Visibility functions are registered using the registry's :py:meth:`~gym_gridverse.envs.visibility_functions.VisibilityFunctionRegistry.register` method, which can be used as a decorator (see :ref:`guides/visibility_functions:Custom Visibility Functions`).

 .. automethod:: gym_gridverse.envs.visibility_functions.VisibilityFunctionRegistry.register
     :noindex: